MOohTus/ODAMNet/docs/source/pages/approaches/Cytoscape.rst

     :alt: example1 AMI
     :align: center

-    : Visualisation of AM using Cytoscape [1]_ and Omics Visualizer [2]_
+    : Visualisation of active module using Cytoscape [1]_ and Omics Visualizer [2]_

-To create the same visualisation of AM, use the following steps:
+To create the same visualisation of active modules, use the following steps:

 1. **Import Network** from File: ``DOMINO_*_activeModulesNetwork.txt``
 2. **Import Table** from File: ``DOMINO_*_activeModules.txt``